Integrable Massless and Massive Fermions: Superconducting Hubbard model from coupling XY chains

 These additional conditions are not quite enough.
-Suppose that they are satisfied, then as has been shown multiple times before, the YBE for the interacting $R$-matrix implies the equation on the superposition coefficient the ratio between which gives where Obviously, for \eqref{eq:generalf} to hold, we need $g_1(\lambda,\mu)/g_2(\lambda,\mu)=G(\mu)/G(\lambda)$ (or vice verse) for some other function $G(\lambda)$.
-This could be considered the final condition for integrable interacting fermions, as from there finding $f(\lambda,\mu)$ and checking the full YBE with the TZA seem more or less standard.
+Suppose that they are satisfied, then as has been shown multiple times before, the YBE for the $R$-matrix of massive fermions implies the equation on the superposition coefficient the ratio between which gives where Obviously, for \eqref{eq:generalf} to hold, we need $g_1(\lambda,\mu)/g_2(\lambda,\mu)=G(\mu)/G(\lambda)$ (or vice verse) for some other function $G(\lambda)$.
+This could be considered the final condition for integrable massive fermions, as from there finding $f(\lambda,\mu)$ and checking the full YBE with the TZA seem more or less standard.

-Despite the somewhat involved statement of the final condition, it is still remarkably simple to be applied as integrability test for discovering new integrable interacting models, once the free fermionic $R$-matrix and conjugation operator is known, which are the only inputs to \eqref{eq:condition1} and \eqref{eq:condition2}.
-If they turn out to be satisfied, one also do not need to go through the steps before arriving at them either, in order to solve the superposition coefficient that enters the interacting $R$-matrix.
-Combined with the condition and iterative procedure for finding free fermionic $R$-matrices, they provide a self-contained framework for finding 2D statistical mechanical duals of 1D integrable quantum models.
+Despite the somewhat involved statement of the final condition, it is still remarkably simple to be applied as integrability test for discovering new integrable massive models, once the massless fermionic $R$-matrix and TRO is known, which are the only inputs to \eqref{eq:condition1} and \eqref{eq:condition2}.
+If they turn out to be satisfied, one also do not need to go through the steps before arriving at them either, in order to solve the superposition coefficient that enters the $R$-matrix of the massive fermions.
+Combined with the condition and iterative procedure for finding massless fermionic $R$-matrices, they provide a self-contained framework for finding 2D statistical mechanical duals of 1D integrable quantum models.